anode112/miRNA-fuchs-dystrophy/README.md

 ### 01_QC

 This module performs quality control and differential expression analysis of miRNA NanoString data from FECD patients and healthy controls.
+It identifies 98 differentially expressed miRNAs (mostly up‑regulated in FECD), validates them against public miRNA in FECD data, and highlights the downregulation of the miR‑29 family along with the upregulation of its extracellular matrix targets.

 **Key steps:**